BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 SEASes are a work in progress.

-- There will be additions to the `main()` function in [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accomodate this feature.
+- There will be additions to the `main()` function in [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accommodate this feature.
 ---
 ### Proceed
 - **Next:** [103.
 Build Environment](103-Build-Environment.md)